For Aboriginal and Torres Strait Islander entities

 - legal action in any court or tribunal

-- any matter that potentially conflicts with the Australian Government's or any of its agencies’ interests—such as Commonwealth funding agreements, Indigenous land use agreements, township leases or other contractual arrangements, or any dispute that involves the Australian Government or any of its agencies.
+- any matter that potentially involves a conflict of interest with the Australian Government's or any of its agencies’ interests—such as Commonwealth funding agreements, Indigenous land use agreements, township leases or other contractual arrangements, or any dispute that involves the Australian Government or any of its agencies

 Sometimes a LawHelp lawyer will be unable to give advice because of a conflict of interest or other issue.